ChenDoubleJ/BLFusion-MRLL/README.md

 The project uses Mamba/SSM modules.
 If `mamba-ssm` or `causal-conv1d` fails to build, please make sure the local CUDA toolkit and PyTorch CUDA version are compatible before reinstalling the requirements.
 I previously referred to the following tutorial for installation guidance: https://blog.csdn.net/qq_45100200/article/details/139754231.

+## 📦 Pretrained Models

+Pretrained checkpoints will be made available with the code release.

 ## 🧪 Testing